Silvia Pinal: Personal life and death

 Her second marriage was to the businessman and film producer Gustavo Alatriste.
 Pinal revealed on numerous occasions that Alatriste was the love of her life, a husband with whom she could have stayed forever.
 Pinal met Alatriste at a meeting at Ernesto Alonso's house when he was about to divorce actress Ariadne Welter.
 It was thanks to Alatriste that Pinal was able to make her film projects with Luis Buñuel.
 The marriage ended in 1967 due to Alatriste's infidelities and business problems between the couple.
 From her relationship with Alatriste, she had a daughter, actress Viridiana Alatriste (1963–1982).
 Viridiana died in a car accident in Mexico City in 1982 at the age of 19.

 Her third marriage was to rock-and-roll singer and idol Enrique Guzmán.
 Pinal and Guzmán met when he was a guest on Pinal's television show ¡Ahora Silvia!
 They were married in 1967 despite some public resistance, as Pinal was 11 years older than her husband.
 Their marriage lasted nine years.
 They worked together and had two children: the singer Alejandra Guzmán (born 1968) and the musician and composer Luis Enrique Guzmán (born 1970).

 Her last marriage was to the politician Tulio Hernández Gómez, at the time the governor of Tlaxcala.
 The couple married in 1982, and it was through Hernández that Pinal entered the world of politics.
 Pinal and Hernández divorced in 1995.

 In addition to her marriages, at various times in her life, Pinal had multiple romances.
 In 1954, when filming Un extraño en la escalera, Pinal fell in love with her co-star, Arturo de Córdova.
-Other romances were with Mexican businessman Emilio Azcárraga Milmo, Egyptian actor Omar Sharif and American businessman Conrad Nicholson Hilton, Jr.
+Other romances were with Mexican businessman Emilio Azcárraga Milmo, Egyptian actor Omar Sharif and American businessman Conrad Nicholson Hilton Jr.

-With time, Pinal became the head of one of Latin America's most famous artistic dynasties.
+Over time, Pinal became the head of one of Latin America's most famous artistic dynasties.
 Her daughters Sylvia and Viridiana followed in her footsteps as actresses.
 Alejandra, her youngest daughter, is one of Mexico's most popular singers.
-Alejandra's daughter Frida Sofía is also a model living in Miami, United States.
-In addition, her granddaughter Stephanie Salas (daughter of Sylvia) has also forged a career as an actress and singer.
+Alejandra's daughter, Frida Sofía, is a model living in Miami, United States.
+Pinal's granddaughter Stephanie Salas (daughter of Sylvia) has also forged a career as an actress and singer.
 Stephanie's daughters, Michelle Salas and Camila Valero, are both models and actresses.

 In November 2024, Pinal was hospitalized in Tlalpan, Mexico City, for a urinary tract infection.
 She died there on 28 November, at the age of 93.
 The Senate of the Republic observed a minute's silence as a mark of respect, and the Secretariat of Culture organized a posthumous homage to the actress in the Palacio de Bellas Artes on 30 November.
 Her cremated ashes were placed at her family crypt, in the Panteón Jardín cemetery in San Ángel.